colinnewell/Insecure-Demo/WORKSTATION-SETUP.md

     docker-compose logs mysql
     docker-compose logs -f dancer # -f keeps watching the logs for new things

+Or if you want to see all the logs don't specfiy a machine,

+    docker-compose logs -f

 ## Connecting to the database

 The root password for the database is generated when the server is initially started.
 You can find it in the logs.

     docker-compose logs mysql | grep GENERATED